 - Pretext Calling - Using false pretenses to obtain information via telephone

 How to protect yourself from Identity Theft

 Some of the things you can do to safeguard your finances and good name are:

 - Don't give out financial information or other personal information, such as your Social Security number, over the telephone unless you initiated the call and you know with whom you are dealing.

 - If you receive any telephone inquiries, such as those asking you to confirm or verify BB&T account information or verify a statement, contact your local branch and speak with your Branch Banker to confirm that the call is legitimate.

 - To prohibit telemarketers from calling you, register your home and cellular phone numbers with the Federal Do Not Call Registry by calling 888-382-1222.

 - Remove incoming mail from your mailbox as soon after delivery as possible.

-- When mailing bills and credit card payments, take them to the post office personally or place them in a secure, official U.S. Postal Service collection box.
-You can also be sure your information is safe by using the secure OnLine Bill Payment service from BB&T OnLine.
+- When mailing bills and credit card payments, take them to the post office personally or place them in a secure, official US Postal Service collection box.
+You can also be sure your information is safe by using the secure Online Bill Payment service with BB&T Online®.

 - Promptly notify your bank and other creditors when you have a change of address.
 Contact creditors if your regular monthly or quarterly bills do not arrive when expected.